-We hope your bird doesn’t get angry too often but train your bird to say this word so you can prevent avoidable issues.
+We hope your bird doesn’t get angry often but train it to say this word so you can avoid issues.

 Encourage your bird to communicate with you if it ever gets too hot.
 This can help you determine whether you need to change the room’s temperature.

 The same goes for the word “cold.”
-Most parrots are from warm climates, so this word’s a useful one.
+Most parrots are from warm climates, so this word is useful.

-All birds need attention, so it helps to know when they need a little more than what you’re providing.
+All birds need attention, so it helps to know when they need more than you provide.

-Parrots love to play, so repeat “play” whenever it’s time to have some fun.
+Parrots love to play, so repeat “play” whenever it’s time to have fun.

-Once your bird’s learned a few basic words and phrases, start putting them into practice in conversation with bite-sized sentences.
+Once your parrot’s learned a few basic words and phrases, start practicing them in conversation with bite-sized sentences.

 “Yes” is one of the simplest but most effective words to teach your bird.
-Try to associate it with a positive action to help your bird understand its meaning.
+Try associating it with a positive action to help your parrot understand its meaning.

-“No” is another important word, as it can help your parrot communicate with you that it’s not on board with whatever you’re doing.
+“No” is another important word, as it can help your parrot communicate that it’s not on board with whatever you’re doing.

 Parrots are curious creatures that love to explore, so encourage their curiosity with the word “what?”

-Use the word “me” to let your parrot know who you are.
+Use “me” to let your parrot know who you are.